Are you in the wrong council tax band?

 How do I check my council tax band?

-Use our free council tax band checker at the top of this page.
+Use our council tax band checker at the top of this page.
 Enter your postcode, select your property, and we instantly compare your band against every neighbouring property using official VOA data.
 It takes less than 60 seconds and no sign-up is required.

-Is the council tax band checker free?
+How much does the council tax band checker cost?

 How many homes are in the wrong council tax band?

-Based on our analysis of 318 local authority areas across England and Wales, an estimated 3,580,150 properties may be in the wrong council tax band.
-The average annual overpayment for misbanded properties is approximately £215 per year.
+Based on our analysis of 318 local authority areas across England and Wales, an estimated 3,580,382 properties may be in the wrong council tax band.
+The average annual overpayment for misbanded properties is approximately £217 per year.

 Can I get a refund if my council tax band is wrong?